 Three Point Properties began their site development and completed service requirements to the 5 acres.
 In February 2010 the ownership of the 5 acres was legally transferred to SSICS, nearly 18 years after the initial discussions between SSICS and the Catholic Diocese.
 SSICS was occupied at that time with other housing projects, including building Murakami Gardens apartments, establishing Lautman Drive transitional housing and developing an emergency shelter.

 Attention to the “Diocese Property” took center stage with the SSICS Board once again in 2013.
 Rob Bateman was hired as a pre-development consultant to revive the project with the additional element of home ownership added to the original vision of family housing.
 By early 2014 project planning was active once again under the direction of a SSICS Board of Directors Housing Committee.
-Elizabeth FitzZaland and Green City Builders were hired to lead the project.
-An updated needs assessment was completed and confirmed the vision and need for a family housing neighborhood made up of home ownership and rental homes.
+Green City Builders were hired to manage the project.
+An updated needs assessment was completed and re-affirmed the vision for a family housing neighborhood made up of home ownership and rental homes.
 VanCity Credit Union reviewed the financial pro forma and has joined the project with pre-development funding and a preliminary commitment to fund construction.
-A large private donation has secured the financial viability of the project.
+A large private donation helped secure the financial viability of the project.

 Long delays in securing a housing agreement and development permit with the Islands Trust coincided with spiking construction costs making the project once more in need of an injection of funds by the time of approval.
 BC Housing granted approval of the $2.4 Million for capital along with an operating subsidy to finally secure the green light for the project in 2019.
 Along with BC Housing involvement came a change in the model to strictly rental units.